italiangrid/storm/sysadmin-guide.md

 To configure your StoRM services please read the [Configuration](#configuration) section.
 <br><br>
-An example of yaim usage for configuring all the services on the same host is reported below:
+An example of YAIM use for configuring all the services on the same host is reported below:

 	/opt/glite/yaim/bin/yaim -c -d 6 -s /etc/storm/siteinfo/storm.def -n se_storm_backend -n se_storm_frontend -n se_storm_gridftp -n se_storm_gridhttps